 Clare and Tara lead the Clinical Services team at VMRC and both have extensive experience in working with children and adults with autism.
 Tara has worked in the field of developmental services for over 30 years, and serves on several state committees that help develop best practices for treatment and education.
 Claire is a Nurse Practitioner, as well as a Medical Doctor in her native Philippines.
 She also has two kids with autism – ages 11 and 12 – which gives her a uniquely personal point of view on the current situation.

 Here are some highlights of the discussion (lightly edited for print), and links to resources that Claire and Tara shared during the event.
-You can also watch a full replay of the event.

 Q. How much information about the pandemic should parents share with their children with autism, and how should they share it?

 The important thing about sharing COVID information in using language and tools that are relatable for the person with autism.
 There are a couple of great resources we would recommend.
 For younger kids, there’s a good printable download called COVIBOOK that is available in 25 languages.
 It’s illustrated in a cute cartoon style that’s really interactive.
-For older kids or adults, the California State Council on Developmental Disabilities has an excellent publication, Covid-19 Information By and For People with Disabilities, that explains COVID in very plain language and visuals.
+For older kids or adults, the California State Council on Developmental Disabilities has an excellent publication, COVID-19 Information By and For People with Disabilities, that explains COVID in very plain language and visuals.

 The other important thing is to remember that you don’t have to explain everything or provide all the details.
 Stick to what the person needs to know so you don’t overwhelm them.